 Usage of the Google Maps Platform web services is limited by number of requests in a specified time period.
 The Python library automatically limits request rates.
 Pub/Sub helps by allowing capture of the unprocessed data to stream at the varying rates reported from vehicles in motion.
 By using a Pub/Sub pull subscription, your client object can call the Maps API services at a steady rate.
 This approach can help you stay within the appropriate queries-per-second (QPS) level prescribed by the usage limits.

 This is the long-term persistence layer for the data.
 Its role includes the storage of unprocessed data, and processed data that can be used for subsequent analytics.
 The sample script loads the enhanced record into BigQuery for storage.

-It’s important to understand the Google Maps API terms of service, which impose limits on storing the data obtained from the Maps API.
+It’s important to understand the Google Maps Platform terms of service, which impose limits on storing the data obtained from the Maps API.

-To make sure the latest and most accurate Google Maps API data is being accessed by users, periodically refresh the data retrieved through the API, rather than storing it permanently.
+To make sure the latest and most accurate Google Maps Platform data is accessible for your users, periodically refresh the data retrieved through the API, rather than storing it permanently.

 Analysis and visualization

 The business actions on data are usually the result of one or more questions, or queries.
-The goal might be to provide reports in a web front end, drive the UI of an application, provide input into further computations, or provide insight into the data.
+The goal might be to provide reports in a web frontend, drive the UI of an app, provide input into further computations, or provide insight into the data.